Greetings, gentle patron!

 All that remains now is to discover this ænigma's final answer.

-We are told to sum up the values of the filled dots in each white region, according to the diagram I've reproduced to the right.
+We are told to sum up the values of the filled dots in each white region,

 Working from left to right in the 4's white region, we have filled dots with values 4, 2, 8, and 4, which sums to 18.
 We then translate that sum into a letter by finding the 18th member of the alphabet.
 As you've no doubt deduced from the diagram, that member is ‘R’.